Battlesquid/dotfiles/.github/README.md

 chezmoi --source-path archive src/**/* --output=~/dotconfig.tar.gz
 ```

 The archive will be in your home directory.
 This can be done with any folder/file in the source directory, so you can choose how to build out your archive.
+You can see a full list of potential archive targets with `chezmoi managed`.

 ## **Miscellaneous**